 Have lab or other testing done as advised.

 Tell your doctor about any medicines or supplements you take

-Do not eat or drink anything for 10 hours before the procedure.
+Don't eat or drink anything for 10 hours before the procedure, or as advised.

 Once you arrive for surgery, you will be given an IV line in your arm or hand.
 This provides fluids and medicines.

 To keep you free of pain during the surgery, you’ll receive medicine called anesthesia.
 You may have:

 General anesthesia.
 This puts you into a deep sleep during the surgery.

 Regional anesthesia.
 This numbs the body from the waist down.